Find Affordable College Courses

 Forest City, IA

-Waldorf University did quite well in this year’s ranking of the best schools for engineering technologies students.
-It came in at #9 on the list.
+With a ranking of #9, Waldorf University did quite well on this year’s best schools for engineering technologies students.
 Waldorf is a small private for-profit school located in the remote town of Forest City.

 While working on their degree, engineering tech majors at Waldorf accumulate an average of around $24,545 in student debt.